Kuzkay/kq_winking/kq_winking/README.md

+# Keybinds
+By default the keybinds for winking are `-` and `=` (left and right headlight).
+The keybinds can be changed in game.

+To change the default keybinds you'll need to edit the `client.lua` file

 # Installation & usage guide

 This guide will provide step-by-step instructions on how to install and set up the script for your FiveM server.